View the recent COVID-19 information for licensees

 The VCGLR is responsible for ensuring industry compliance with this requirement.
 For more information visit the gaming signage page.

-For more information, download the Ministerial Direction - trade promotion lottery max entry cost (PDF, 258 KB).
+For more information, download the Ministerial Direction - trade promotion lottery max entry cost.

-From 1 December 2015, there are new arrangements for the regulation of the Victorian gaming industry to reflect the commencement of the state-wide pre-commitment scheme.
-The new arrangements reflect that the only limit setting system allowed in relation to electronic gaming machines in the casino and approved venues from 1 December 2015 will be the pre-commitment system.
+There are arrangements for the regulation of the Victorian gaming industry to reflect the commencement of the state-wide pre-commitment scheme.
+The arrangements reflect that the only limit setting system allowed in relation to electronic gaming machines in the casino and approved venues from 1 December 2015 will be the pre-commitment system.